-You can save different workspace layouts to the Workspaces touch buttons (down the left side of the left hand touch screen by pressing View then [Record Workspace], then touching one of the Workspaces buttons.
+You can save different workspace layouts to the Workspaces touch buttons (to the left of the menu) by pressing View then [Record Workspace], then touching one of the Workspaces buttons.
 This allows you to reconfigure the workspace at the touch of a button.